-In addition, while it is an international practice to describe ingredients of less than 1% in the list of all ingredients in an arbitrary order, the draft Administrative Measures for Cosmetic Labelling provides that only ingredients of 0.1% or less may be listed in arbitrary order only under the separate heading "Other Minor Components," and that the efficacy can only be indicated as being "assessed and verified" if it is confirmed by tests conducted by testing institutions accredited in China.
-In order to correct these concerns, the Japanese government expressed its concern at the TBT Committee in October 2020 and February 2021, and submitted a comment on the TBT notification in January 2021.
+In addition, while it is an international practice to describe ingredients of less than 1% in the list of all ingredients in an arbitrary order, the draft Administrative Measures for Cosmetic Labelling provided that only ingredients of 0.1% or less may be listed in arbitrary order only under the separate heading "Other Minor Components," and that the efficacy can only be indicated as being "assessed and verified" if it is confirmed by tests conducted by testing institutions accredited in China.

-The said Administrative Measures for Cosmetic Labelling were promulgated in June 2021 and came into effect in May 2022.
 Although the provision regarding the indication of "assessed and verified" was removed in the final regulations, the other concerns have not been resolved.